mrjclark/FinApp/Policies/01 Information Security Policy.md

 ## 3. Information Security Objectives
 - Protect personal financial data and all project-related information from unauthorized access, disclosure, alteration, or destruction.
-- Align security practices with NIST SSDF, OWASP ASVS, and ISO/IEC 27001:2022.
+- Align security practices with NIST.
+Other sources from ISO, OWASP, or CIS may be cited as compensating or complimentary controls.
 - Maintain a secure software development lifecycle (SSDLC) and support continuous improvement.
 - Ensure risk is effectively managed through assessment, treatment, monitoring, and review.
 - Foster a culture of security awareness and accountability among all contributors.